CUNYTech/showtrack_android/README.md

 You can compile this project using the latest Android Studio

 No files are hosted or served by Showtrack.
-Show details are pulled from 3rd party APIs